tknopp/RedPitayaDAQServer/docs/src/scpi.md

 # SCPI Interface

-For communication betten the server and the client an [SCPI](https://en.wikipedia.org/wiki/Standard_Commands_for_Programmable_Instruments) with custom commands is used.
+For communication betten the server and the client an [SCPI](https://en.wikipedia.org/wiki/Standard_Commands_for_Programmable_Instruments) interface with custom commands is used.
 In the following tables an overview of the available commands and their behaviour is given.
 The Julia [Client](client.md) library encapsulates these commands into function calls, abstracting their communication details and also combining commands to manage a cluster of RedPitayas at the same time.

-As a safe guard the server has different modes and certain commands are only available in certain modes.
+As a safe guard the server has different communcation modes and certain commands are only available in certain modes.
 To give an example, during an acquisition changing the sampling rate would result in unclear behaviour.
 To stop such a scenario the decimation can only be set in the `CONFIGURATION` mode and an acquisition can only be triggered in the `ACQUISITION` mode.
-The available modes are `CONFIGURATION`, `ACQUISITION` and `TRANSMISSION`.
+The available modes are `CONFIGURATION`, `ACQUISITION` and `TRANSMISSION` (C, A, T, 😺).
 The former two are set by the client and the latter is set by the server during sample transmission.

 After each SCPI command the server replies with `true` or `false` on the command socket depending on whether the given command was successfully excecuted.
 The exception to this rule are the commands which themselves just query values from the server.